Byron/gitoxide/DEVELOPMENT.md

           - …fetches use a lazy-loaded Repository with refresh disabled, and full retries if the pack they were referring to goes away.
 Maybe there can be a policy for that to keep pack ids stable despite refresh, which would also solve clones which could then lazy-load.
       - `Repository` must remain `Sync`.
+      - The new general/policy store must always be sync, and can't use the OwnShared, etc, abstractions.
+Being able to build programs for single threads only is a feature we keep though, but we don't for this store as it must always be possible to use multi-threading as some algorithms might never be ported to single-threaded versions.
+         - this is only for one reason: it's impossible to get rid of or make dynamic the Send + Sync trait bounds.